processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## stop_kindly

+Stop kindly the server (informing users)

-Inform users and rooms, wait, and stop the server
+Inform users and rooms, wait, and stop the server.
 Provide the delay in seconds, and the announcement quoted, for example:
 `ejabberdctl stop_kindly 60 \"The server will stop in one minute.\"`